 Table 1.
 Physical and Chemical Properties of Mercury and Select Compounds.
-34 Table 2.
-Estimated Amount of Elemental Mercury in Mercury-Added Products in the United States (2013) 35 Table 3.
-Sources of Global Mercury Supply, 2015.
-35 Table 4.
-Total Mercury Emissions in Canada by Sector, 1990-2015.
-35 Table 5.
-United States Federal Statutes Authorizing Mercury Regulations.
-36 Table 6.
-Summary of Great Lakes States Mercury Programs from a 2011 Survey 37 Table 7.
-United States Standards and Canadian Environmental Quality Guidelines for Mercury and Methylmercury and Average Great Lakes Concentrations.
-38
+36 Table 2.
+Estimated Amount of Elemental Mercury in Mercury-Added Products in the United States (2013) 37 Table 3.
+Sources of Global Mercury Supply, 2015 37 Table 4.
+Total Mercury Emissions in Canada by Sector, 1990-2015 37 Table 5.
+United States Federal Statutes that Apply to Mercury 38 Table 6.
+Summary of Great Lakes States Mercury Programs from a 2011 Survey 39 Table 7.
+United States Standards and Canadian Environmental Quality Guidelines for Mercury and Methylmercury and Average Great Lakes Concentrations 40